Rachelle Mozman Solano: Early life and education

 Rachelle Anayansi Mozman Solano is a first generation American and was born and grew up in New York City.
 She works between New York City and Panama, her maternal family's country.
 Her father was born in Poland and the family later moved to France.
 Her parents met at Hunter College at CUNY shortly after both immigrating to the U.S. and were committed to the Trotskyist movement for many years.
-Her father was a Geologist who later became a Computer programmer and her mother worked for the New York City Department of Education.
 Her paternal grandparents were sample maker's, and moved to New York City to work in the garment industry.

 Mozman Solano graduated from Fiorello H. LaGuardia High School for Music & Art and the Performing Arts in New York City.
 She earned an MFA in Photography from Tyler School of Art at Temple University, where she studied with Coco Fusco, and a BFA from Purchase College at SUNY, where she studied with cinema and media studies historian Tom Gunning and artists Gregory Crewdson, Jo Ann Walters, Mary Lucier and Antonio Frasconi.

 Her artworks deeply engage in clinical psychoanalysis.
 Mozman Solano has 14 years of psychoanalytic training from the National Psychological Association for Psychoanalysis, New York.
 She worked as a clinical psychoanalyst between 2010 and 2017.

 She is currently teaching at School of the Museum of Fine Arts at Tufts University as a professor of the Practice in Photography since 2018.